 What is the average incoming GPA of your clinical lab science students?

-The average incoming GPA is 2.75.
-We recommend a minimum incoming science GPA of 2.75 is required.
+The average incoming GPA is greater than 3.00.
+We recommend a minimum incoming science GPA of 3.25.
 If you are not sure if you qualify, ask to speak with an advisor at (909) 558-4966.

 When should I apply?